Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-7.md

 There two pieces to this example. ✌️

-- The server 👩‍🍳 handles a websocket connections and broadcasts messages received to all connected clients.
-This portion, in `server.js`, is written with node and express.
-The code here is specific to that environment.
+- The server 👩‍🍳 handles WebSocket connections and broadcasts messages received to all connected clients.
+This is in `server.js`, written with Node.js and the `ws` library.
 - The client 🍦 code is written using the browser websocket API.
 This code is written in `index.js`.
 This client code opens a websocket connection with the server.
 It sends messages to the server and receives messages from the server.

 <!-- > -->